godrix/gradlew-clean/README.md

 This package will do the following:

-- If not then it'll try to install CocoaPods CLI, first with gem, then with homebrew.
-- Check if there is an Android project in the current directory
+- Check if there is an Android project in the project
 - If not then it'll try again in `android/` directories (if any exists).
-- Run `gradlew-clean`
+- Run `gradlew clean`

 ## ⚙️ Options